 Our Program

-We are the largest and most affordable post-secondary education (PSE) program in Texas.
-Additionally, we are one of the only PSE programs that allow students to pursue liberal arts, STEM, and self-development academic topics for the sake of learning.
+We are the largest and most affordable inclusive continuing education program in Texas.
+Additionally, we are one of the only special education programs that allow students to pursue liberal arts, STEM, and self-development academic topics for the sake of learning.

 Features You and Your Student Will Love